Aryan-Jagadale/solarSquareAssignment/README.md

     npm i
     npm run dev
 ```
-- Make sure to have env variable in .env file.
+- Make sure to have env variable in .env file in backend directory in root.

 ```bash
     PORT = 4000